Assisted Spokane

 Also consider visiting a doctor.
 He or she can give the person an exam to find any problems that may not be readily apparent.
 You may also want to ask about depression and find out if medicine is needed to prevent or reduce incidents.

 Coping with agitation and aggression can be exhausting, not just for your loved one but for you as well.
 It’s essential that you also take care of yourself.
 You’ll be in a better position to give your loved one the patience and support they need when you’re rested and healthy.
 If you are feeling overwhelmed ask other family members or friends to step in so you can take a break.
-You can also explore respite care and other professional support services, which can help you take time out from your caregiving duties.
+You can also explore respite care and other professional support services, including specialized memory care assisted living communities which can help you take time out from your caregiving duties.

 pets in assisted living